Data centres

 AQ-OSL1

-with 100% renewable energy supply & 10 MW of power available at the plot, expandable to 40 MW.
+with 100% renewable energy* supply & 10 MW of power available to the plot, expandable to 50 MW.

 AQ-BCN1

-with 100% renewable energy supply & 50 MW of power available at the plot.
+with 100% renewable energy* supply & 50 MW of power available to the plot.

 We are on a journey to reduce our carbon footprint, with the goal of zero carbon in the future.

-Our mission is to provide modular, carbon-neutral data centre capacities across Europe – enabling our clients to reduce their carbon footprints.
-We offer our clients a unique value proposition: together with our parent company, Aquila Group, we strive to make sure that for each megawatt of renewable energy used by our data centres, another megawatt of renewable energy will be generated and deployed.
-Thus, we will be able to offer decarbonised data centre services to reduce the overall CO2 footprint of the data centre and colocation industry.
+Our mission is to provide modular, carbon-neutral data center capacities across Europe – enabling our clients to reduce their carbon footprints.
+We offer our clients a unique value proposition: together with our parent company, Aquila Groupwe strive to make sure that for each megawatt of renewable energy used by our data centers, another megawatt of renewable energy will be generated and deployed.
+Thus, we will be able to offer decarbonised data center services to reduce the overall CO2 footprint of the data center and colocation sector.

-Supplied with 100% renewable energy, our data centres will live up to the needs of hyperscalers, large enterprises and other organisations that require extensive computing capacity.
+Supplied with 100% renewable energy* (*subject to clients needs), our data centers will live up to the needs of hyperscalers, large enterprises and other organisations that require extensive computing capacity.

-The design of the AQ Compute data centres is defined around four key aspects: sustainability, modularity, flexibility, and redundancy.
+The design of AQ Compute’s data centers is defined around four key aspects: sustainability, modularity, flexibility, and redundancy.

-The first two data centres are located in Norway and Spain – with more to follow.
+The first two data centers are located in Norway and Spainwith more to follow.

 Sustainability

-In terms of sustainable building practices, we prioritise renewable energy sources such as solar, wind, and hydrogen to power our data centres, the use of renewable materials, energy-efficient designs, and excess heat recovery strategies.
-We are constructing data centres that have a minimal carbon footprint throughout their lifecycle.
+In terms of sustainable building practices, we prioritize renewable energy sources such as solar, wind, and hydrogen to power our data centers, the use of renewable materials, energy-efficient designs, and excess heat recovery strategies.
+We are constructing data centers that have a minimal carbon footprints throughout their lifecycle.

 Modularity

-Modularity in a data centre allows for progressive growth in capacity.
-Our power supply and cooling systems are fully modular, while the data hall is an open space that can be subdivided and expanded in various ways even while the data centre remains operational.
+Modularity in a data center allows for progressive growth in capacity.
+Our power supply and cooling systems are fully modular, while the data hall is an open space that can be subdivided and expanded in various ways even while the data center remains operational.

-Our data centres can be built as campuses
+Our data centers can be built as campuses

-- Each tenant can have specific design requirements and operate it themselves if desired.
+• Each occupant can have specific design requirements and operate it themselves if desired.

 Or as dedicated buildings